Sally Engle Merry: Early life and education

 Sally Engle was born on December 1, 1944, in Philadelphia's western suburbs to Robert F. Engle Jr. and Mary Phillips Engle.
 Her father worked as a research chemist for DuPont.
 Her mother taught French at Media Friends School and later, served as its director.
 Robert's family were Quakers who migrated from England to Pennsylvania in the 1600s.
 Mary's family had come to Philadelphia from Wales in the late 1800s, and established a successful import-export business in iron and steel.
 Sally was raised with twin sister, Patricia Lee Engle, and older brother Robert F. Engle III.
-Sally and her sister Patty attended school together and graduated with honours in 1962 from Westtown School.
-Then, they attended Wellesley College together.
+Sally graduated with honours in 1962 from Westtown School.
+She then attended Wellesley College.
 Sally majored in anthropology with in 1966 with honours and was elected to Phi Beta Kappa.
 She received her Master's degree at Yale University and PhD at Brandeis University.

-Patricia earned a PhD from Stanford University in 1971.
-She later earned reputation as a developmental psychologist, and became a senior advisor for UNICEF.
-Robert III became a distinguished economist, winning a Nobel Prize for Economics in 2003.

-She married Paul Henry Merry on June 4, 1967.
+Sally married Paul Henry Merry on June 4, 1967.
 Paul was a Harvard University graduate.
 They met during Sally's freshman year at Wellesley.
 After their marriage, they moved to San Angelo, Texas, where he trained in signals intelligence in the United States Army Security Agency.
 He was posted to West Berlin to conduct intelligence analysis.
 In West Germany, Sally studied German and anthropology at the Free University of Berlin.

 Career

 Merry joined the faculty at New York University (NYU) in 2005 after serving as the Marion Butler McLean Professor in the History of Ideas in the Department of Anthropology at Wellesley College.
 Her book Human Rights and Gender Violence: Translating International Law into Local Justice received the 2010 J. I. Staley Prize.
 Two years later, she co-edited Governance by Indicators: Global Power through Quantification and Rankings with three other NYU professors.
 In 2013, Merry was the recipient of an honorary Doctor of Laws from McGill University.
-In 2019, she was awarded the Franz Boas prize, the highest accolade bestowed by the American Anthropological Association.